top of page

 Do You Know Who I Think I Am?

 Six years ago I was fresh out of hair school and living in Toronto.
-I had a studio apartment at the corner of Queen and Blantyre, an honours degree in Acting, a college diploma in Cosmetology and a job in a trendy, west end salon.
+I had a studio apartment at the corner of Queen and Blantyre, an honours degree in Acting, a college diploma in Cosmetology and a job in a trendy, west-end salon.
 I was sure I had made it.
 For those of you who don't know moving away from a small town without a baby, sexually transmitted disease or a drug problem at that time, was "making it."

 My furniture in that apartment consisted of a blow-up mattress, a toaster oven, the computer I started this blog on and clothes that I guarded with my life.
 The most beautiful clothing I could buy and return when my rent and OSAP payments were due.